netdata/netdata/packaging/installer/UNINSTALL.md

 To uninstall Netdata on Windows, use the standard application uninstaller in your **Settings** app or **Control Panel**.

-You can also use Powershell to uninstall Netdata, by running:
+You can also use PowerShell:

 ```powershell
 msiexec /qn /x netdata-x64.msi